SeraphimSerapis/SeraphimSerapis/README.md

 Hello there!
 My name is Tim, and for the past fourteen years, I've been advocating for, serving, and enabling developers across several Developer Relations teams.

-In my current role, I oversee [Community](https://developers.google.com/community) and [Startup](https://startup.google.com/accelerator/) Programs for Google's Developer Relations Ecosystem team in Europe, the Middle East, and Africa.
-My favorite technologies are the AI space (especially open models), [Flutter](https://github.com/flutter), and anything related to home automation.
-Furthermore, I'm passionate about identity and security technology -- this is why I authored a [book for O'Reilly](http://shop.oreilly.com/product/0636920044376.do) covering best practices for web developers.
+I'm deeply convinced of the profound impact technology has on improving people's lives everywhere, and this mission drives my work.
+In my current role, I lead the program strategy and execution for Google's Developer Relations Ecosystem team, serving developers and startups across Europe, the Middle East, and Africa.
+I'm a dedicated AI enthusiast and I love exploring the bleeding edge of technology to understand where the industry is headed next.

+I'm passionate about identity and security technology—which is why I authored a [book for O'Reilly](http://shop.oreilly.com/product/0636920044376.do) covering best practices for web developers.
 Before joining Google in 2016, I ran PayPal's Developer and Startup Relations team in EMEA and APAC.

 When I'm not driving innovation for developers, I enjoy conquering challenging climbs on my road bike.